When it comes to footwear, everything seems to revolve around arch support, and we all have our own unique arch burden to bear.

 In our humble opinion, the best types of shoes are adorable (naturally) and supportive (an essential), and these booties have the market cornered on both nonnegotiable characteristics.
 The hiker-inspired style comes in faux leather and microsuede materials and has a walking-friendly 2" wedge heel.
 The flexible, cushioned style was made for comfort and also has insoles that absorb shock and distribute pressure.
 Talk about impressive!

-Wedges are a universally comfortable style that's made for walking, and this sassy style effortlessly merges fashion and function.
-The faux wood platform is supported by a rubber sole and the style comes in leather and suede finishes.
+Wedges are a universally comfortable style made for walking, and this sassy style effortlessly merges fashion and function.
+It's a great shoe for traveling and exploring neighborhoods.
+With a scalloped sole and supportive structure, this sandal will enhance any casual look.

 Sneakers for high arches